PullNotifier Logo

 5. Use the Body to Explain What and Why vs How

 While the subject line provides a concise summary, the commit message body is where you provide crucial context.
-A key git commit message best practice is to use this space to explain the what and why of a change, not the how.
+The most valuable habit you can build is to use this space to explain the what and why of a change, not the how.
 The how is already detailed in the code diff; duplicating that information is redundant.
 The why, however, provides the priceless context that the code alone cannot.

 This approach transforms the commit history from a simple log of changes into a rich, searchable documentation of the project's decision-making process.
 Future developers, including your future self, can quickly understand the business justification, the problem being solved, or the specific trade-offs made without needing to decipher complex code logic from scratch.
-This practice is heavily influenced by agile methodologies and engineering principles popularized by leaders like Martin Fowler.
+This practice is rooted in strong engineering communication principles and is widely adopted across the open-source community.

 Why It's a Best Practice